 What Is a Law School Transfer?

-Typically, completing law school takes three years.
-A law school transfer is someone who switches from one law school to another while pursuing their JD.
+Typically, completing law school takes three years of full-time study.
+A law school transfer involves switching from one law school to another while pursuing a JD.
 In most cases, transfers take place after a student completes their first year of law school, commonly known as their 1L year.

 It is possible to transfer after your second year, but this is less common because credits taken during your 2L year may not transfer.